DDmit04/DiagramConstructor/README.md

 # Recomendation for better app work

-* Еhe simpler and cleaner the code you wrote, the easier it is to create a diagram.
+* Then simpler and cleaner the code you wrote, the easier it is to create a diagram.

 * Code to input in console must be converted (no spaces, tabs and line breaks):